nbdc-datahub/hbcd-docs/docs/instruments/bcgi/ecpromis-all.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
+<p><b>HBCD Modifications</b><br>
-<p>The <b>Child–Caregiver Relationship Scale</b> was originally developed to assess children aged 1 to 5 years old.
+The <b>Child–Caregiver Relationship Scale</b> was originally developed to assess children aged 1 to 5 years old.
 Language adjustments were made for developmental appropriateness for infants and approved by the Health Measures (ecPROMIS) team.</p>
 <p>Measure instructions and individual items that reference gendered pronouns (‘his/hers’, ‘he/she’) were edited to either eliminate the pronouns or replace with ‘my child.’
 In contrast to other measures, following consultation with measure creators, the term “parent” was not replaced with “parent/caregiver.”</p>
 <p>The wording changes are minimal, should have no effect on data, and were approved by the measure creators.
 Because ecPROMIS measures are copyrighted, however, it is important that publications account for and note edits made to individual items.</p>
 </div>